fibo/fibo.github.io/_drafts/windows-cmd-alternative.md

 > adjust proxy settings in ~/.babunrc and execute 'source ~/.babunrc'

+Also *ConEmu* can be installed as a portable software

+> If You want to use «Portable» mode, just create empty file «ConEmu.xml» in this folder.

+that is the folder where you uncompress *ConEmu*.
+You will see a configuration wizard first time you run *ConEmu*, and, yes check the *Quake-style slide down from the to of the screen* flag.
+Since my default keyboard layout is italian, I see <kbd>CTRL+ò</kbd> as the keyboard shortcut.
+It is better to change it to <kbd>CTRL+\</kbd> that is what the author meant.

 metti anche le customizzazioni fighissima la Quake-like console <kbd>CTRL `</kbd> con la tastiera italiana è <kbd>CTRL ò</kbd> booh, meglio rimapparlo